-HIST 222 Western Civilization II-From 1450 to the Present (3) ICS 454 Area Studies (SA/MLAN) (3) HIST 368 Intro to Roman Catholicism & Eastern Orthodoxy (3)
+HIST 222 Western Civilization II-From 1450 to the Present (3) ICS 454 Area Studies (SA/MLAN) (3) HIST 368 Intro to Roman Catholicism & Eastern Orthodoxy (3) MLAN 1st year of any Modern European Language (8)

 Evangelism & Church Planting

 The minor in Evangelism and Church Planting is designed to acquaint the student with both the theory and practices of the ministry of Evangelism.
 When a student has completed this minor, he/she should be able to relate to the ministry of evangelism and be prepared to launch into a specific vocation or general evangelistic work.